EngineerBetter/engineerbetter-hugo/content/blog/suse-caasp-on-aws.md

 Additionally, because SUSE's certified distribution of upstream Kubernetes utilises only Kubernetes' features and APIs (no unnecessary additional layers or special APIs), there's no vendor lock-in.
 If you think one day you might want to move Kubernetes to another cloud provider, or utilise Kubernetes across multiple public and private clouds (or non-cloud resources), SUSE CaaS Platform provides out of the box portable solution.

 ## I'm sold, how do I deploy it on AWS?
-_This blog post is based on the deployment of SUSE CaaSP on AWS, rather than any ongoing maintenance or administration_
+_This blog post is based on the deployment of SUSE CaaS Platform on AWS, rather than any ongoing maintenance or administration_

 The process to deploy on AWS is documented, but as mentioned earlier, it's currently in tech preview, and there are a couple of caveats to getting it up and running quickly and successfully.
 The following steps have been written to be read _alongside_ [the official SUSE documentation](https://documentation.suse.com/suse-caasp/4.2/html/caasp-deployment/_deployment_instructions.html#), not instead of.